myferr/garden/README.md

 **Garden** is a playful API + frontend experience where developers can plant digital flowers — by submitting a name, a short message, and their favorite bloom.
 It's powered by Vercel and displays a living, community-driven collection of contributions.

-## 💚 What this means to me

-This project marks a personal milestone: my **60th GitHub repository**.
-More than that, it’s a celebration of creative, open-source spirit — a space where we can grow something together.
+It’s a celebration of creative, open-source spirit — a space where we can grow something together.
 I’d love for you to [contribute and add your flower!](CONTRIBUTING.md)